teramako/AWX.psm/docs/cmdlets/Find-Application.md

 ```

 ### -Id
-Used with \`-Type\` parameter to retreive items associated with the ID of the target type.
+Datebase ID of the target resource.
+Use in conjection with the `-Type` parameter.

 ```yaml
 Type: UInt64